derplarsen/Kafka_KSQL_PushVis/README.md

 https://docs.confluent.io/current/quickstart/ce-quickstart.html

-Also, before running the following commands, install the required prerequists in node.js (__and also install the latest node.js + npm environment__) by entering the cloned directory and running:
+Make sure you have Node.js and NPM installed!

+Install all NPM prereqs by running the following command while inside the cloned repo folder:

 ```npm install```